Launch or delay? Wrestling with your deadline.

 Next, I want to discuss the importance of choosing the right tools and services, with examples of tools I like to use.

 Okay, let's do this now so you can begin your task checklist and timeline.
 Please don't skip this part.
 I don't know about you, but I find lists to be very helpful in getting things done.
 So start now.
 I have other lists for you in future lessons that get more granular.
-(If you haven't already downloaded it, you can find this worksheet in the Resources lesson.)
+(If you haven't already downloaded it, you can find this worksheet in the Resources "course" included in this bundle.

 Overwhelmed?
 I provide twice-monthly coaching calls for free in the price of this course, and for the hundreds of authors who have taken this course, that's usually enough.
 I've also formed a private Facebook group where you can get access to me and other authors in the course.